hoplaahei/hoplaahei.github.io/_posts/2014-12-02-trueos-on-laptops.md

 ```
 Restarting the network service after this change is finicky (at least on my Intel Centrino Ultimate-N 6300), so I found a reboot was needed to get the wifi adapter up and connected to the AP.

 If you use a different locale than US you may find lots of applications throw complaints on the console because they do not correctly respect locale settings.
-Set each variable individually at the end of `default` section in `/etc/login.conf`.
+Sadly, there is not yet any magic syntax to fix this, and each variable needs setting individually at the end of `default` section in `/etc/login.conf`.

 ```
 default:\